Musical Genres & iPod – Harness The Wisdom Of Crowds

 I’d also like to see my own iPod/iTunes tag cloud that I could chose whether or not to share.

-With such a system, will most likely arrive at, if not the most accurate, then the most popular genres applied to a given band and/or song.
+With such a system, crowdsourcing will most likely arrive at, if not the most accurate, then the most popular genres applied to a given band and/or song.

 It would be nice to have the option of applying the public tag cloud to my music library, if I want.